EvanForsythe/BB485/week09.md

 ### Obtaining squeakuences

 We will each use git/github to 'clone' squeakuences to the HPC so that we can run it.
+Go to the [squeakuences github page](https://github.com/EvanForsythe/Squeakuences) and then use `git clone` to clone it to the HPC.

 ### Obtaining test datasets

-Squeakuences is designed to work with **fasta files**.
+Squeakuences is designed to process **fasta files**.
 Fasta files are used to store a wide variety of biological sequence information.
 We would like Squeakuences to work on any fasta file from any source.
 In order to identify unexpected problems/bugs caused by specific data types/sources, we need to test it as widely as possible.

 - NCBI genome sequences: `https://www.ncbi.nlm.nih.gov/genome/`
-- Phytozome plant genome/proteome database: `https://phytozome-next.jgi.doe.gov/`
+- Phytozome plant genome/proteome database (account login required): `https://phytozome-next.jgi.doe.gov/`
 - NCBI raw sequencing data, Sequence Read Archive (SRA): `https://www.ncbi.nlm.nih.gov/sra/`

 Datasets of specific interest: